 - Tell me about a time a candidate decided not to accept your offer – what did you learn from the experience?

 - What is your approach to maintaining employer branding during your recruitment process?

-- How would you make our company stand out if you were describing us to a candidate?
+- How would you make our company stand out if you described us to a candidate?

 A full 85% of jobs are filled by networking, highlighting the importance of building relationships, acquiring contacts, and a strong talent network long-term.

-Technical recruiters need to know people who are going to be looking in the near future and match them with hiring managers.
+Technical recruiters need to know people who will be looking in the near future and match them with hiring managers.

 Many effective recruiters maintain a social media presence for personal branding, while others are part of industry, academic and professional groups or attend in-person or virtual events.

 It is also a plus for recruiters to have experience with employee referral networks, which fully leverage their colleagues’ networks.